The Greek Deli in Poznan

 It’s a 100% natural sponge obtained from the Mediterranean and scooped from the bottom of the sea.
 It is organic and biodegradable.
 After immersion in water, it becomes soft, so it can be used even for sensitive skin.
 Most importantly, it prevents the accumulation of bacteria!

-What are some of your favorite items?
+What are some of your favourite items?

 Well, the sponge for sure.
 Also, the Extra virgin olive oils from Vassilakis Estate guarantee the highest quality and taste.
 The Vassilakis family has been pressing the best Greek oil in accordance with local traditions for over 150 years and 4 generations, from Koroneiki olives ripening in the hot sun of eastern Crete.
 Delicious!
 Our Pistachios from Egina are among the best in the world.
 The P.D.O. mark placed on the packaging confirms their origin.
 The pistachios that we offer are fresh, aromatic, crispy, and simply brilliant.
 These are the best pistachios we’ve had so far!